 Harnessing Developers

-Under Barnes & Noble's nookdeveloper program, content Relevant Products/Services providers and application developers will be able to create software to expand the capabilities of the nook e-reader.
+Under Barnes & Noble's nookdeveloper program, content providers and application developers will be able to create software to expand the capabilities of the nook e-reader.
 In exchange, developers will gain access to merchandising opportunities on Barnes & Noble's web sites and more than 1,300 U.S. bookstores.

 Moreover, content and app providers will not be limited to creating offerings related to e-reading.
-The nookcolor comes loaded with new capabilities such as a full web browser, Pandora Internet radio, Quickoffice reader for displaying Microsoft Relevant Products/Services Office files, and free games.
+The nookcolor comes loaded with new capabilities such as a full web browser, Pandora Internet radio, Quickoffice reader for displaying Microsoft Office files, and free games.

 Still, if Barnes & Noble and other e-reader makers really expect to develop a software ecosystem for nook devices, they will need to partner with established mobile platform players, observed Al Hilwa, director of application software development at IDC.
 Another "prerequisite for success in the long run" would be to partner "with an entrenched developer community such as Adobe or Microsoft," he said.